Balanced-COPA/Balanced-COPA.github.io/_pages/home.md

 Prediction keys for BERT and RoBERTa are available <a href="{{site.url}}/downloads/predictions.tar.bz2" rel="nofollow" target="_blank">Here predictions.tar.bz2 (2.2K)</a>

 Previous models perform similarly on both *Easy* and *Hard* subsets, with the exception of Sasakiet al. (2017).
-Overall both BERT (76.5% ) and RoBERTa (87.7% ) considerably outperform the best previous model (71.4% ).
+Overall both BERT and RoBERTa considerably outperform the best previous model.
 However, BERT's improvements over previous work can be almost entirely attributed to high accuracy on the *Easy* subset: on this subset.
 This indicates that BERT relies on superficial cues.
 The difference between accuracy on *Easy* and *Hard* is less pronounced for RoBERTa, but still suggests some reliance on superficial cues.
 We speculate that superficial cues in the COPA training set prevented BERT and RoBERTa from focusing on task-related non-superficial cues such as causally related event pairs.

-## Effect of Balanced-COPA
+## Effect of Balanced COPA

 <img src="{{site.url}}/assets/images/bal_eval.png" alt="Easy/Hard Evaluation">

 Once superficial cues are removed, the models are able to learn the task to a high degree.

-The smaller performance gap between *Easy* and *Hard* subsets indicates that training on Balanced-COPA encourages BERT and RoBERTa to rely less on superficial cues.
+The smaller performance gap between *Easy* and *Hard* subsets indicates that training on Balanced COPA encourages BERT and RoBERTa to rely less on superficial cues.
-Moreover, training on Balanced-COPA improves performance on the Hard subset.
+Moreover, training on Balanced COPA improves performance on the Hard subset.

 ## BERT/RoBERTa Sensitivity to Superficial Cues